 She is also a past-president of the Board of Directors for the San Francisco Chapter of the International Association of Business Communicators — at that time, one of the organization’s largest chapters.

-She has adopted, fostered, and ‘TLC’d back to wellness’ a pretty good number of abused, traumatized, and/or feral kitties in association with various local animal shelters, and she continues to be a behind-the-scenes Muse and adviser for other gathering paradigm-shifting forces.
+She has adopted, fostered, and ‘TLC’d back to wellness’ a pretty good number of abused, traumatized, and/or feral kitties (the most recent, Jupiter, was happily placed in his ‘forever home’ after 5 months of fostering).

 Education & Continued Learning